hug-sch/vse-docs/setup/organize/strip-types/scene.rst

 Options
 =======

-.. admonition:: Panels documented elsewhere!
+.. note:: Panels documented elsewhere!

    The following panels are identical to those from the Movie strip: ref:`Compositing <compositing-panel>`, :ref:`Transform <transform-panel>`,